eitanyaffe/knnview/README.md

 knnview is a shiny app developed to visualize and explore the nearest neighbors of labeled samples.

-This shiny app was developed by Eitan Yaffe.
+This tool was developed by Eitan Yaffe.
 It is distributed under the GNU General Public License v3.0.
 If you have questions or comments please contact Eitan Yaffe at eitan.yaffe@gmail.com.